Mojang/minecraft-editor-extension-starter-kit/README.md

 ## Prep work
 *Throughout the install process, you will need an active internet connection.
 The installer actively downloads open-source tooling, libraries and symbols and won't work if the remote servers cannot be contacted.*

-In order to begin, you will need to make sure you have the following software installed (don't worry if you don't - the Extension Kit installer will step you through the various requirements):
+In order to begin, you will need to make sure you have the following software installed.

 &nbsp;

 ### Required
 - [Node.js](https://nodejs.org/en/download) - `Node.js` provides a full command line driven build environment and tool chain for building scripts for Minecraft Bedrock Scripts (and Editor Extensions) and is a basic requirement.

-- [Minecraft Preview](https://apps.microsoft.com/store/detail/minecraft-preview-for-windows/9p5x4qvlc2xr) - Minecraft Preview Edition needs to be downloaded from the Microsoft Store and installed.
-The game has to have been run at least once (in order to set up various internal folders and settings).
+- [Minecraft Preview](https://apps.microsoft.com/store/detail/minecraft-preview-for-windows/9p5x4qvlc2xr) - Only Minecraft Preview builds currently supports the Minecraft Bedrock Editor.
+You can download this from the Microsoft Store or directly from the Minecraft Launcher.
+We recommend that you run the preview edition at least once before running the installer to ensure that all of the working directories are set up on your computer.

 &nbsp;